The Users page in the Users section of the Admin menu lists all the user accounts on your Looker instance:

-To disable a user account, click the Disable button on the right hand side of their row.
-You’ll receive a confirmation dialog before you disable the user.
+To disable a user account, click the Disable button on the right-hand side of their row.
+A dialog box will ask you to confirm that you want to disable the user’s account.

 Deleting a user is irreversible.
 Consider your organization’s compliance and security needs before doing so.